drseg/swift-fsm/README.md

 matching(A.x)... // if A.x
 matching(A.x, or: A.y)... // if A.x OR A.y
 matching(A.x, or: A.y, A.z)... // if A.x OR A.y OR A.z
-matching(A.x, or: B.x)... // 💥 error: OR types must be the same
+matching(A.x, or: B.x)... // ⛔️ does not compile: OR types must be the same

 matching(A.x, and: B.x)... // if A.x AND B.x
 matching(A.x, and: A.y)... // 💥 error: cannot match A.x AND A.y simultaneously